What is Mute?

 What is the difference between Mute and Turbine?

-I am still snoring even though I am using Mute (the correct size, fitted correctly).
+I am still snoring even though I am using Mure (the correct size, fitted correctly).

 Mute is designed to reduce the incidence and severity of snoring by encouraging nasal breathing.
 Other tips to further reduce snoring include: alcohol reduction, sleeping on your side, getting fit and losing weight.
 Combined with Mute, snoring may be reduced, however, if snoring persists, we recommend talking to your doctor, as it may be a symptom of other sleep disorders.